Intervening to Learn and Compose Causally Disentangled Representations: Additional results

 \subsubsection{Regularization (MNIST)}

 A description of the architecture and experiment is given in Appendix~\ref{app:addit-exper}.
-Tables~\ref{tab:eval-group-lasso}~and~\ref{tab:eval-ell2} respectively show results of group lasso \citep{yuan2006model} and \(\ell_2\) regularization, while Table~\ref{tab:eval-beta} shows the effects regularizing the latent space of the VAE by varying \(\beta\) \citep{higgins2017beta}.\footnote{All other experiments in Appendix~\ref{app:lw-vae} are run with \(\lambda=0\) for group lasso and \(\ell_2\) and with \(\beta=1\).} Altogether, these results indicate relatively stable performance across regularization weights while suggesting that tuning these regularizers could be worthwhile (e.g., notice that \(\lambda=10\) improves performance).
+Tables~\ref{tab:mnist-groupnorm}~and~\ref{tab:mnist-l2norm} respectively show results of group lasso \citep{yuan2006model} and \(L_2\) regularization, while Table~\ref{tab:mnist-beta} shows the effects regularizing the latent space of the VAE by varying \(\beta\) \citep{higgins2017beta}.\footnote{All other MNIST experiments in Appendix~\ref{app:lw-vae} are run with \(\lambda=0\) for group lasso and \(L_2\) and with \(\beta=1\).} Altogether, the results are relatively stable performance across regularization strengths, with slight increase in reconstruction performance for higher group lasso or \(L_2\) regularization strength but no other statistically significant differences.